 What about distance control.
-The Divnick Adjustable has half lofts which allow 5-yard increments with full swings, so there is no need to adjust swing speed or stance.
+The Divnick Adjustable has half lofts which allow 5-yard increments with full swings, so there is no need to adjust swing speed or stance as with other same-length clubs.
 Since full swings are easier to replicate, this is a huge advantage.
-You can literally take full swings for every shot, and select whatever loft hits that distance.
+You can literally take full swings for every shot, and simple change the loft to control distance.

 That is probably why some customers tell us they hit more consistently with their Divnick than their regular clubs.